solomonyaw/Transport-Fare-Prices-Prediction-System/README.md

 # Functions
 There were three functions that were deployed.
 They are:

-The Train() function which The Train() function is a function that build and trains the model.
+The Train() function which The Train() function is a function that build and trains the model by executing the following:
+  1) load the data from disk into memory
+  2) extract the data and perform some transformation
+  3) train the model
+  4) finally return the trained model
+      The train function returns an model/ITransformer object.

 The Evaluate() function is used to assess the model’s performance.
 Accuracy for  example.

 Finally the TestSinglePrediction() method makes a prediction based on a single input record